dotnet/docs-maui/docs/user-interface/controls/listview.md

 A <xref:Microsoft.Maui.Controls.TextCell> displays primary and secondary text on separate lines. <xref:Microsoft.Maui.Controls.TextCell> defines the following properties:

 - `Text`, of type `string`, defines the primary text to be displayed.
-- `TextColor`, of type `Color`, represents the color of the primary text.
+- `TextColor`, of type <xref:Microsoft.Maui.Graphics.Color>, represents the color of the primary text.
 - `Detail`, of type `string`, defines the secondary text to be displayed.
-- `DetailColor`, of type `Color`, indicates the color of the secondary text.
+- `DetailColor`, of type <xref:Microsoft.Maui.Graphics.Color>, indicates the color of the secondary text.
 - `Command`, of type `ICommand`, defines the command that's executed when the cell is tapped.
 - `CommandParameter`, of type `object`, represents the parameter that's passed to the command.